SuhasMaxx/Assessments/movie-box/README.md

-## MovieBox
+# MovieBox
 A simple vue js app for searching movie information using OMDB API.
+The App is developed in Vue JS and uses Axios to make server calls.

 ## Prerequisites:
 - Node JS ( Latest Stable Release ) you can download it from https://nodejs.org/en/